- What host schools can I cross-register into?

 All LLM students require advisor approval prior to cross-registration.
 Upon submitting a cross-registration petition through the online catalog, an automatic notification will be sent to an LLM advisor in the Graduate Program for review.
 If approved, the petition will be automatically sent onto the faculty member.
 If denied, the student will be notified via an automated email.

-It is important to note that if you’re submitting a petition for a course at MIT or Tufts, you will need to follow up with the Graduate Program for advisor approval outside of the online cross-registration system.
+It is important to note that if you’re submitting a petition for a course at Tufts, you will need to follow up with the Graduate Program for advisor approval outside of the online cross-registration system.

 - What is the maximum number of credits I’m allowed to take through cross-registration?